davidkorea/linux/5_linux_virtualization/007_KVM_libvirt.md

 on the x86 platform; however, there is a catch here.
 Since QEMU uses dynamic translation, which is a technique used to execute virtual machine instructions on the host machine, the VMs run slow.

+If QEMU is slow, how can it run blazing fast KVM-based virtual machines at a near native speed?
+KVM developers thought about the problem and modifed QEMU as a solution.
+This modifed QEMU is called qemu-kvm, which can interact with KVM modules directly and safely execute instructions from the VM directly on the CPU without using dynamic translations.
+In short, we use qemu-kvm binary to run the KVM-based virtual machines.